Nicholls State University

 Nicholls State University is a public university in Thibodaux, Louisiana.
 Founded in 1948, Nicholls is part of the University of Louisiana System.
-Originally named Francis T. Nicholls Junior College, the university is named for Francis T. Nicholls, a former governor of Louisiana, member of the Louisiana Supreme Court, and general in the Confederate army during the civil war.
+Originally named Francis T. Nicholls Junior College, the university is named for Francis T. Nicholls, a former governor of Louisiana, member of the Louisiana Supreme Court, and general in the Confederate army during the American Civil War.

 The 287 acre campus, once part of Acadia Plantation, fronts on Bayou Lafourche, about 50 mi southwest of New Orleans and 60 mi southeast of Baton Rouge.
 Its oldest structure, Elkins Hall, was completed in 1948 and is on the National Register of Historic Places.

 Nicholls is located in the Acadiana region.
 It is also within the geographical bounds of the Mississippi River Delta, and close to the Mississippi River, its distributaries, Louisiana's wetlands, and the Gulf of Mexico.

 History

 Nicholls State opened on Sept.
 23, 1948, as Francis T. Nicholls Junior College of Louisiana State University.
 In 1956, the Louisiana Legislature separated Nicholls State from LSU and authorized it to develop four-year curricula.
 In September 1956, the former junior college became Francis T. Nicholls State College and granted its first degrees in May 1958.
 In 1970, Act 93 of the State Legislature changed the name of the institution to Nicholls State University.